MockingbirdME/game_md/core_rules/05 - hits_&_damage.md

 * Stamina - for every point of stamina damage dealt the victim loses one stamina.
 * Stun - when a character suffers a stun they lose one stamina and gain a stun; each stun reduces a character’s max stamina by one.
 If a character gained a stun last round they suffer a -1 penalty for each stun they have to every skill check they make.
 If a character's max stamina is reduced to zero they are rendered unconscious and any future stuns suffered are treated instead as wounds.
 * Fatigue - when a character suffers a point of fatigue they lose one stamina and gain a point of fatigue; each point of fatigue reduces a character’s max stamina by one.
 If a character's max stamina is reduced to zero they are rendered unconscious and any future points of fatigue suffered are treated instead as wounds.
-* Wound - when a character suffers a wound they lose two stamina and gain a wound to the damaged location.
-Skill checks gain a penalty die for each wound the character has on the used location and a flat penalty equal to the total number of wounds the character is suffering from.
+* Wound - when a character suffers a wound they lose two stamina, gains a wound, and suffers a location specific effect (see below).
+All skill checks a wounded character makes gain a penalty die for each wound the character suffering from.
 A character with at least as many wounds as his Max Wound attribute is dying and rendered unable to act.
 A character that suffers a single hit/effect which inflicts at least as many wounds as their Max Wound attribute, or a character with a total number of wounds exceeding double their max wound attribute, dies immediately.
-When a character suffers more than one wound from a single attack mark it as an "x Wound" this denotes the severity of the injury and is used to determine how quickly the character heals and any long term damage they may suffer.
+    * Head wounds - when a character suffers one or more wounds to the head they loose three additional defense per wound suffered and can not reduce any action's turn requirement until the end of their next turn.
+    * Arm wounds - when a character suffers any number of wounds to an arm they can not use that arm for actions on their next turn and loose any bonuses gained from equipment carried by those arms (parry, shield, etc.) until the end of their next turn if they suffer two, or more, wounds at once they drop whatever they're holding in the associated hand and if they suffer three, or more, wounds at once the arm is rendered unusable until their wounds heal.
+    * Leg wounds - when a character suffers wounds to their legs they can not spend stamina on move actions during their next turn and their base move is reduced by one per wound suffered to the legs until they are healed, if they suffer two wounds at once they are knocked prone, if they suffer three, or more, wounds they have one,  they can not take any move actions other than to walk and can only make one move action per turn until the wounds heal.
+    * Body wounds - a character suffering wounds to the body suffer no additional penalties beyond those granted by having the wound(s).

 ### Dying and permanent injuries